Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-xeAXhjMWZpI.md

 # [November 3rd, 2020 Livestream](../2020-11-03.md)
 ## Q&A: Is it going to be possible to create randomly generated Resources on the Map?
 https://www.youtube.com/watch?v=xeAXhjMWZpI
+This question was possibly duplicated with a more recent answer: [November 10th, 2020 Livestream Q&A: Randomising nodes?](./yt-eTALbWgKmuE.md) https://www.youtube.com/watch?v=eTALbWgKmuE

 ### Topics
 * [Environment > Resources](../topics/environment/resources.md)